epam/ai-dial-bing-grounding/README.md

 ## Deployment Configuration

+> ℹ️ This section does not require any actions, it is provided for reference.

-The app deployment has the following configuration schema:
+The app deployment has the following configuration schema which is returned by [DIAL configuration endpoint](https://dialx.ai/dial_api#operation/configurationDeployment).

 ```json
 {
   "title": "BingGroundingConfiguration",